-There are many people who will take problems that develop in their home and try to fix it themselves; however, it is important for homeowners and residents everywhere to understand when the problem has exceeded their abilities.
-In these situations, it is important to hire a professional to ensure the job is performed correctly and without damaging the rest of the home itself.
+Many people will take problems that develop in their homes and try to fix them themselves; however, it is essential for homeowners and residents everywhere to understand when the problem has exceeded their abilities.
+In these situations, it is vital to hire a professional to ensure the job is performed correctly and without damaging the rest of the home itself.
 With this in mind, here are the top five plumbing problems that require a professional, local plumber.

 1. Persistent Lack of Hot Water

-A lack of hot water is a common reason for people to contact a professional plumber because there are many reasons why this could happen.
-An old water heater could be missing its pilot light.
-It is possible that the thermostat hasn’t been calibrated correctly and it providing false readings to the system.
-It is also possible that the hot water has run out and the system has been slow to recharge.
-For a lack of hot water, contact a professional plumber.
+A lack of hot water is a common reason people contact a professional plumber because there are many reasons this could happen.
+For example, an old water heater could be missing its pilot light.
+It is possible that the thermostat hasn’t been calibrated correctly, and it providing false readings to the system.
+It is also possible that the hot water has run out, and the system has been slow to recharge.
+For lack of hot water, contact a professional plumber.

 2. Multiple Clogged Drains

-There are many people who are familiar with clogged drains, even a clogged toilet.
-Some people can solve this themselves; however, if multiple clogged drains have arisen in the house, contact a professional.
-There could be a clog deep in the plumbing system that is causing multiple areas of the house to back up.
+Many people are familiar with clogged drains, even a clogged toilet.
+Some people can solve this themselves; however, contact a professional if multiple blocked drains have arisen in the house.
+There could be a clog deep in the plumbing system that is causing numerous areas of the house to back up.
 This could require advanced equipment to fix.

 3. Leaking Faucets

 Many people try to solve a leaking faucet by tightening it; however, these are temporary fixes and often return.
 Faucets are made up of numerous small parts, and a break in any of them could cause a faucet to leak.
 Once the source of the leak has been identified, a professional, local plumber can fix the problem.
 This could also save some money on the water bill.

 4. Leaking Pipes